For most project managers, a Gantt chart is like the internet.

 And that’s why many financial institutions and banks use Gantt charts.

 A bank manager is a good example of someone who can track their tasks, plans, customer service, team performance, etc., on a Gantt chart.

 It can also help prepare new banking products such as loans, deposits, and credit cards.
 It’s also a great tool to manage marketing campaigns in banks.

 Here’s an example:

-20. Content management
+20. Content Management Gantt Chart

 If you’re on a team that publishes a steady stream of content, deadlines are always on to you.
 Like a puppy, when they hear you open a bag of chips.
 But less adorable. 😞